UBCSailbot/docs/docs/reference/github/workflow/pr.md

 ![image](../../../assets/images/github/workflow/pr_comment_snippet.png)

-In particular, you will most likely be doing the following in a pull request (both as the reviewer and the PR creator):
+In particular, you will most likely be doing the following in a pull request:

 - **Asking Questions:** Clarify your understanding about something that you are not sure about.
 - **Providing Suggestions:** Give some ideas about how to improve the current implementation and provide feedback to